Raijeee/SleepSync/README.md

 Fig 12.
 The historical data screen <HistoryScreen>

 ## How will my software be updated in the future?
 This application is a lifestyle application and unless broken, there will be no other reason to keep the older version of this application.
-As such, a self updating, online method will make the most sense.
-Other updates methods such as manual updates are too tedious for the user and requires too much steps for such apps.
+As such, a self-updating, online method will make the most sense.
+Other updates methods such as manual updates are too tedious for the user and require too many steps for such apps.
 Therefore I think this software should be updated and pushed out online and should update automatically.
-As a benchmark, updates should occur atleast once a month to make sure all bugs are patched and the user has the best experience with the application.
+As a benchmark, updates should occur at least once a month to make sure all bugs are patched and the user has the best experience with the application.

 ## Sources Cited
 ### Online resources used to consult and code my application